Jeffrey-Ede/Denoising-Kernels-MLPs-Autoencoders/README.md

 This repository is for the paper "Autoencoders, Kernels, and Multilayer Perceptrons for Electron Micrograph Restoration and Compression".

+## Examples

+Example applications of the every autoencoder, kernel and multilayer perceptron are provided as an appendix in the paper.

 ## Example Usage

 Example applications of autoencoders to compression/decompression and noise removal and kernels/multilayer perceptrons to noise removal are provided in `example-compress-decompress.py`, `example-autoencoder-denoise.py` and `example-kernel-or-MLP-denoise`.
 Each of the example scripts demonstrates that networks only needs to be loaded once to be used for inference multiple times.

-Example applications of the every autoencoder, kernel and multilayer perceptron are provided as an appendix in the paper.

 ## Download